If you’re in that vital info-consuming stage of Googling ‘how to onboard my new copy client?!’…

 Of course, don’t forget to show how excited you are to work with them, too!

 There’s one way I specifically like to do this…

 Step 4: The Onboarding Gift

-For example, recently a client was talking about how much she loved candy on a call, so I sent her this beautiful candy gift box straight to her door!
+For example, a recent client was talking about how much she loved candy on our call, so I sent her a beautiful candy gift box straight to her door.

-Sending these gifts is a great way to form connections with clients, start building that relationship, and make sure they enjoy their experience of working with you!
+Sending these gifts is a great way to form connections with clients, to build a relationship, and to make sure they enjoy their experience working with you.

 Want more rad insights on how to WOW your copy clients?